Short-term residential treatment center for teen depression | ThreePeaks Ascent

 Treatment for teen depression can come in a variety of forms.
 One of the first, and least disruptive treatment options is talk therapy, usually cognitive behavioral therapy or dialectical behavior therapy.
 A mental health professional will engage in open conversations with your depressed teenager about their experiences, challenges, achievements, effective techniques, and coping mechanisms.
 The therapist may recommend exploring the advantages of adolescent psychiatry as a way to alleviate depressive symptoms in your teen.

-If the clinical depression persists or worsens, parents can consider intensive outpatient (IOP) therapy.
+If your teen's depression persists or worsens, or if it starts to affect other family members, you may want to consider intensive outpatient (IOP) therapy.
 IOP therapy means seeing a therapist more regularly, most likely multiple times per week.

 Why Nature-based Therapy?